HectorGBoissier/CSC8566_IOT_Fall2022/LWM2M/README.md

 ## Setup

-The tutorial steps were followed to download and install the software on DietPi.
-Beside unstable connection and slow download speed, no major issues were encountered.
+The tutorial steps were followed to download and install the software on the DietPi.
+Besides unstable connection and slow download speed, no major issues were encountered.

 - Git Install
-Steps followed as tutorial.
+Steps followed exactly as the tutorial indicated.
 Verified install with the command:
     ```
     git --version
     ```